 The bold, imposing property had the minimum of functional hard landscaping – gravel drive, paths around the house, a large expanse of Indian sandstone and a single planting bed at the front of the property.

-The brief was to design a modern garden that helped anchor the house in the landscape, whilst making the most of the views from the indoor pool, kitchen, library and living room, whilst also creating a lower maintenance driveway of resin bound gravel.
+The garden design brief was to create a modern garden that helped anchor the house in the landscape, whilst making the most of the views from the indoor pool, kitchen, library and living room, whilst also creating a lower maintenance driveway of resin bound gravel.

 In the front drive, the inclusion of much larger borders either side of the front door gives better scale, in proportion to the large house, with planting of Yew cubes and domes to provide year-round structure and interest.
 The softer planting in these borders follows the bold architecture with a restrained palette of evergreen grasses and a colour scheme of black, green and white; black being a theme throughout the garden.